 The Committee intends that stock options serve as a significant component of executive officers' total compensation in order to retain critical efforts on behalf of the Company and to focus efforts on enhancing shareholder value.
 The Committee believes that past option awards have successfully provided this incentive.
 An option for 50,000 shares was awarded the CEO in January 2004, at an exercise price of \$25.59 per share.
-No CEO options were awarded from 1999 through 2003, and none were awarded in 2005 through 2008.
+Except for the 2004 award, no CEO options have been awarded during the last twelve years.